Jondaryan

 What is the weighted average housing cost based on tenure mix in Jondaryan?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $742.
-This accounts for outright owners paying no housing costs, mortgage holders paying $1,300.0/month, and renters paying $1,126/month.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $742.
+This accounts for outright owners paying no housing costs, mortgage holders paying $1,300/month, and renters paying $1,126/month.

 How affordable is housing in Jondaryan relative to local incomes?